What Short-Term Disability Covers: Qualifying Conditions

 Learn how these five rules might apply to your situation – given more in-depth definitions found in most policies.

-Disclaimer: only claims personnel at your insurance carrier can determine benefits eligibility.
+Disclaimer: Only claims personnel at your insurance carrier can determine eligibility for benefits.
 This article is for informational purposes only.

 Qualifying Illnesses